BinbinDai/MotionPlanning/README.md

 # MotionPlanning
 assignments for Motion Planning course at Coursera

-Bug fixed in line FinalProject/velocity_planner.py
+Fixed bug in line 236 of FinalProject/velocity_planner.py.